aces/Loris/README.CentOS6.md

 sudo yum install php php-pdo php-mysql
 ```

-*NOTE:* As of Loris 18.0 php7 is required (but not yet officially supported by CentOS).
-To upgrade php follow the following instructions
+*NOTE:* As of Loris 17.0 php7 is required (but not yet officially supported by CentOS).
+To upgrade php follow the following instructions:
 ```
 # update php5 -> php7
 curl 'https://setup.ius.io/' -o setup-ius.sh